 Second Workshop of the RISE Network

-On 16th and 17th of February 2017 members of the RISE network, refugees and asylum seekers, met for a second workshop to define the next concrete actions and to discuss how the network will continue.
+On 16th and 17th of February 2017 members of the RISE network, refugees and asylum seekers, met for a second workshop at the Greek Forum of Refugees to define the next concrete actions and to discuss how the network will continue.

 During the 2nd round of consultations the network members could deepen their understanding of the challenges refugees are facing in Europe today as well as collect proposed ideas for solutions.
 Based on 4 majors topics – legal issues, integration, accommodation and employment – the members focused on finding together relevant and adapted solutions for specific issues that had been mentioned by refugees during the consultations.